Chymyst/chymyst-core/docs/roadmap.md

  3 * 3 - `ChymystThread` should keep information about which RS and which reaction is now running.
 This can be used both for monitoring and for automatic assignment of thread pools for reactions defined in the scope of another reaction.

- 3 * 3 - Write a tutorial section about timers and time-outs: cancellable recurring jobs, cancellable subscriptions, time-outs on receiving replies from non-blocking molecules (?)
+ 3 * 3 - Write a tutorial section about timers and time-outs: cancellable recurring jobs, cancellable subscriptions, time-outs on receiving replies from non-blocking molecules (started on it already)

- 3 * 3 - Nested reactions could be automatically defined at the same reaction site as parent reactions?
+ 3 * 3 - Nested reactions could be automatically defined at the same reaction site/thread pool as parent reactions?
 This seems to be required for the automatic unblocking transformation.

  2 * 3 - Error handling should be flexible enough to implement retry at most N times with backoff and other error recovery logic.